 - Medical Report – Seek medical treatment for your injury.
 A medical report will be drawn up which will include the details of your injury, treatment and future prognosis.
 If you need to go in an ambulance, ask for the ambulance staff’s contact details as they may be able to testify the pain and suffering you endured from the initial injury.

 Contact Legal Helpline for further help and guidance with this.

-How much compensation for fall in supermarket?
-How much compensation for slipping on wet floor?
-Everyone who files a compensation claim, wants to know what they might be awarded for their supermarket injury should they win.
-However, due to the large variety of accidents and injuries that could take place in a supermarket and the effect an injury may have on one person compared to that of another, it would be impossible to give an exact answer as each case in unique.
+How much compensation for a fall in the supermarket?
+How much compensation for slipping on a wet floor?
+Everyone who files a compensation claim wants to know what they might be awarded for their supermarket injury should they win.
+However, due to the large variety of accidents and injuries that could take place in a supermarket and the effect an injury may have on one person compared to that of another, it would be impossible to give an exact answer as each case is unique.

 Other factors that make up the final award amount such as medical expenses and lost income etc, are completely unique to the claimant and so will vary from case to case.

 |Reason for Compensation||Average Award Amount||Comments|